 Read This Homophobic 1969 News Article About the Stonewall Riots

-The 51st anniversary of the Stonewall Uprising will soon be upon us, so to commemorate the event we’ve decided to present you with the New York Daily News’ original 1969 reporting on the landmark event.
+The anniversary of the Stonewall Uprising will be upon us sooner than you think, so to commemorate the event we’ve decided to present you with the New York Daily News’ original 1969 reporting on the landmark event.
 This Stonewall article takes a dismissive and mocking tone to the brave queer rebels who kicked off the American LGBTQ Rights Movement.

 Before we go into the Stonewall article, a little background: Homosexuality during the 1960s was heavily policed.
 In New York in particular, the city’s Mayor Robert Wagner encouraged police to arrest homosexuals for solicitation (i.e. trying to purchase sex) and “intent to deceive” (cross-dressing).